-Aptitude test for the recognition of professional qualification as a tax consultant Acceptance
+Aptitude test for the recognition of the professional qualification as a tax consultant Acceptance

 The aptitude test is a special form of tax consultant examination.
-The aptitude test pursuant to Section 37a (2) stBerG is only intended for persons who work as tax advisors (i.e. self-employed) in Germany (i.e. independently) or who wish to hold the title of "Tax Advisor" here.
+The aptitude test according to § 37a Abs.
+2 StBerG is only intended for persons who with a professional qualification that they have acquired in other European countries or were recognized there (§ 5 para.
+2 no. 4 DVStB) and who entitle them there to assistance in tax matters, want to work as a tax consultant in Germany (i.e. independently) or want to use the title "tax consultant" here.

-Application for admission to the aptitude test by official form, indicating: - residence or address of the predominant place of residence - Occupation and place of professional activity The application shall be attached to: - Curriculum vitae with details of the person and career - Passport image - Certified copies/copies of the certificates/diplomas/certificates of competence on the statutory prerequisites for the examination as tax advisor. - a certificate issued by the competent authority of a Member State of the European Union or of a State Party to the Agreement on the European Economic Area or Switzerland, proving that the applicant has obtained a diploma authorising him to assist in tax matters in that Member State, Contracting State or Switzerland.
-For countries of origin where the profession of tax advisor is not regulated: - proof that the profession of tax adviser has been carried out for one year in the previous ten years in the other Member State or Contracting State or in Switzerland to a minimum of 16 hours per week.
-The obligation to prove one-year professional experience is waived if the proof of training confirms the completion of a regulated training. - Confirmation by the competent authority of the country of origin that the applicant has been prepared for the exercise of the profession of tax adviser. - Proof of the knowledge acquired in the examination areas which the application states that the application states that Note: Own documents must be submitted in German; other documents must be provided with a certified translation.
-Proof of payment of the registration fee.
+Application for admission to the aptitude test according to official form, stating: - Residence or address of the predominant place of stay - Profession and place of professional activity The application shall be accompanied by: - Curriculum vitae with detailed information about the person and the professional career - Passport photo - Certified copies/copies of certificates/diplomas/qualifications on the legal educational requirements for the examination as a tax consultant. - A certificate issued by the competent authority of a Member State of the European Union or of a State Party to the Agreement on the European Economic Area or of Switzerland proving that the candidate has obtained a diploma authorising him or her to assist in tax matters in that Member State, Contracting State or Switzerland.
+For countries of origin where the profession of tax advisor is not regulated: - Proof that the profession of tax advisor has been pursued for one year in the previous ten years in the other Member State or Contracting State or in Switzerland for at least 16 hours per week.
+The obligation to provide proof of one year's professional experience ceases to apply if the evidence of formal qualifications confirms the completion of a regulated training. - A confirmation from the competent authority of the country of origin that the applicant has been prepared to practised the profession of tax adviser. - Proof of the knowledge acquired in the examination areas that are to be omitted according to the application hint: Own documents must be submitted in German; other documents must be submitted with a certified translation.
+Proof of payment of the admission fee.

 Application for admission to the aptitude test

-Section 37a paragraph 2 Tax Advisory Act (StBerG)
+§ 37a paragraph 2 Tax Consultancy Act (StBerG)